ulolol/MatrixRGB/README.md

 ## License

-MIT License - Feel free to use, modify, and distribute!
+Distributed as is under the MIT License

 ## See Also